pckerneis/WebAudio-Visual-Editor/README.md

 # WebAudio Visual Editor

+**Important note : this project needs heavy refactoring.
+It was developed on OSX and there are many unsolved issues on Windows.
+It's read-only for now.
+A lot of GUI parts will be turned into separate JUCE modules for more maintainability and easier debugging when working on WebAudio Visual Editor's specific code.**

 ![WebAudio Visual Editor screenshot](/docs/images/screenshot01.png)

 WebAudio Visual Editor is an open-source project that aims at giving the HTML5 WebAudio API a powerful GUI, in the form of a desktop software written in C++ with JUCE.
 It generates vanilla Javascript code.